 A variety of cysts can occur in the prostate and adjacent structures.
 As elsewhere in the body, cysts in the prostate may contain "simple" fluid and appear markedly hyperintense on T2W and dark on T1W.
 However, they can also contain blood products or proteinaceous fluid, which may demonstrate a variety of signal characteristics, including hyperintense signal on T1W.

 4. Calcifications

-Calcifications, if visible, appear as markedly hypointense foci on all pulse sequences.
+Calcifications, if visible, appear as markedly hypointense foci (e.g. signal voids) on all pulse sequences

 5. Prostatitis